Taksh1446/SVD-Movie_recommender-linear-algebra/README.md

 ## 🧾 Resume Highlight

-Built a recommendation system using **SVD-based matrix factorization** on real-world data, applying linear algebra concepts for dimensionality reduction and prediction of user preferences.
+Built a Movie Recommendation System using **SVD-based matrix factorization** on real-world data, applying linear algebra concepts for dimensionality reduction and prediction of user preferences.

 ---